 I’ve also volunteered for Ramsey County SOS as an advocate for survivors of sexual assault.
 This involved hospital outreach, as well as staffing a 24-hour crisis line.
 While this work was difficult, it gave me a better understanding of police and emergency services, public health, and access issues that many people face.
 Being a crisis advocate also has helped me be a better advocate for all citizens.

-By the time the November election is here, I will have served as a council member for nearly two years and it feels like we are just getting started making traction in advancing our city.
+By the time the November election is here, I will have served as a council member for nearly six years and it feels like we are just getting started making traction in advancing our city.
+I’m very proud of how far we’ve come but know that the work is still just getting started.
 I plan to keep using my strong, positive, and forward-thinking voice to create transparency and trust within city government.
 I understand the importance of truly listening to constituents and l look forward to hearing all of your ideas and passions.
 I love this city and I would be honored to continue to serve you as a member of the West St. Paul City Council in Ward III.

 Experience: